AnssiPeltola/MeetUpHelper/README.md

 - **Create Calendar Groups**: Effortlessly create calendar groups and invite members to join.
 - **Add Events**: Enable all group members to contribute by adding their own events to the shared calendar.
-- **Group Chat (Coming Soon)**: Collaborate and plan meetups through an integrated group chat feature.
+- **Group Chat**: Collaborate and plan meetups through an integrated group chat feature.
 - **User Authentication**: Securely create accounts and log in with ease.
 - **JWT Authentication**: Ensure secure user access with token-based authentication.
 - **Real-time Notifications**: Stay updated with real-time notifications using WebSocket connections.